 In the epilogue, Barr's reaction to the crimes he's accused of (now that he can't remember not doing them) is equal parts regret for supposedly doing them and fear of what Reacher will do to him as a result.

 Orgy of Evidence: This is what the case against James Barr becomes.
 However, what makes Reacher suspicious is not the amount of evidence, but that the investigative team thought to look for a clue that they had no reason to believe existed.

 Sociopathic Soldier: Jack lists four different types of soldiers that he knew from experience — Military Brats who followed their parents into the military, patriots, people looking for work, and people who join so that they can kill without repercussions.
-James Barr was this type, having eventually snapped and gone on a shooting rampage in Baghdad just so that he could feed his urge to kill; the only reason he got away with it was because, unbeknownst to him, his victimsall had it coming, and the PMC that they worked for didn't pursue justice because they knew that the victims' crimes would be exposed if they did so.
+James Barr was the last type, having eventually snapped and gone on a shooting rampage in Baghdad just so that he could feed his urge to kill; the only reason he got away with it was because, unbeknownst to him, his victimsall had it coming, and the PMC that they worked for didn't pursue justice because they knew that the victims' crimes would be exposed if they did so.